JessicaMoreschi/Spit-it-Out/README.md

 ### Inspirations

-Here I have to write which sites/behance projects have been useful in order to choose the style.
+The design of this site was inspired by some works on bechance:

 ### Visual identity

+The research of inspirations have been useful to create a strong visual identity for the site.
+Here some important aspects.

 **Logo** <br>
 The logo is composed of two aspects: the title of the site (Spit It Out) and a stylized megaphone, who